intagaming/video-scripts/token-storage.md

 Cookie is supposed to mitigate XSS, and true, the data in the Cookie is not exposed, but the Cookie can still be used nonetheless.

-Therefore, although localStorage has to mitigate XSS, Cookie in the other hands has to mitigate both XSS **and** CSRF.
+Therefore, although using localStorage requires you to mitigate XSS, Cookie in the other hands requires you to mitigate both XSS **and** CSRF.
 Two vulnerability is worse than one, right?

 ### Defending `HttpOnly` Cookie